stoyangalchev/my-portfolio-app/README.md

   git clone <reponame>
 ```

-Installation of dependencies
+Install dependencies

 ```bash
 npm i or npm install
 ```

-Start Server
+Start the server

 ```bash
 npm run dev
 ```

-`
-## Tech Stack
+## 🧰 Tech Stack

-**Client:** React, React Router Dom, Tailwind CSS, Typescript, Axios, Prism React Renderer, React Icons, React Intersection Observer, React Toastify, React Tooltip, Reactjs Popup, Swiper, Rollup Plugin Gzip
+**Client:**
+- ⚛️ React
+- 🧭 React Router Dom
+- 🎨 Tailwind CSS
+- ⌨️ Typescript
+- 📡 Axios
+- ✨ Prism React Renderer
+- 🎉 React Icons
+- 👀 React Intersection Observer
+- 🔔 React Toastify
+- 💬 React Tooltip
+- 🎈 Reactjs Popup
+- 🚀 Swiper
+- 🗜️ Rollup Plugin Gzip

+---

-If you find this project helpful or would like to support my work, you can ⭐ this Repo
+If you find this project helpful or would like to support my work, please ⭐ this Repo!

+---

+This version should add more visual appeal and a bit of fun to your GitHub README!